-Birdwatching is a time honored activity, which a lot of people take pretty seriously.
+Birdwatching is a time-honored activity, which a lot of people take pretty seriously.
 I’ve watched birds, but I’ve never been birdwatching.
-After today, I doubt, I ever will again.
-Birds, I learned, are the original poster creatures for ADHA.
+After today, I doubt, I ever will.
+Birds are the original poster creatures for ADHA.
 The smaller the bird the higher the activity level.
 They will not sit still.
 Period.
 For someone, who set up her camera equipment quite meticulously to capture pretty birdies in their natural environment, this hectic behavior of potential subjects proved unacceptable.
-In my professional life I observed cell cultures in petri dishes.
-They grow, but rarely jumped around.
+In my professional life, I observed cell cultures in Petri dishes.
+They grew quietly, rarely jumping about hectically.

-As you can see in this picture, birds easily disappear within the foliage of even a small, open grouping of trees.
-There were at least six or seven active birds of different species moving about in these trees.
-But in the picture, you can barely make out just one bird.
-Mounting a zoom objective didn’t help.
+As this picture demonstrates, birds easily disappear within the foliage of even a small, open grouping of trees.
+There were at least six or seven active birds of different species moving around in these trees.
+Mounting a zoom objective, as I had, didn’t help.
 Au contraire.
-Owing to the natural tangly-ness of branches, twigs and leaves, the camera can’t auto-focus on those twitchy birds.
-One has to focus manually, which achieves crisp results even at high zoom, IF the darn bird will remain STILL.
+Owing to the natural tangly-ness of branches, twigs, and leaves, the camera can’t auto-focus on those twitchy birds.
+One has to focus manually, which may achieve crisp results even at high zoom IF the darn bird will remain STILL.
 But no, not my birds!
 As soon as you think you got it, hopping or fluttering occurs, ruining everything.

-Don’t be fooled by the next picture.
-I captured this images of false tranquility a mere split second before the next hop.
+Don’t be fooled by the next image.
+I captured the false tranquility a mere split second before the next hop.
 One can almost see the muscles tense in readiness to jump again, as she focuses on a tasty morsel.